 3. Changing hormones

 Pregnancy brings about dramatic changes in the body.
 In the first 24 hours after childbirth, hormone levels quickly drop to pre-pregnancy levels.
 This sudden dip in hormones may lead to depression (3).
+Breastfeeding often helps release oxytocin, a feel-good hormone, to help reduce the hormones that lead to depression.

 4. Less sleep